 The study followed a group of children from birth through 5th grade, tracking the influence of early home learning environments on later cognitive skills.
 Researchers found that the learning environment at home plays a powerful role in shaping kids’ cognitive and linguistic abilities.
 They found that a strong learning environment has three main features: quality parent-child interactions, the availability of learning materials, and children’s participation in learning activities.
 Let’s break them down.

 Quality interactions: Spend quality time with your little one every day.
-Sit and play on the floor, talk to him or her – engage!
-When you’re playing together, let him or her lead and then join in on whatever catches his or her attention.
-Point to objects he or she is watching and name them.
-Respond to your little one’s cues promptly – like identifying if he or she is hungry or in need of a diaper change.
-It’s important that your baby feels secure so that he or she is willing to explore his or her environment.
+Sit and play on the floor, talk to her and engage!
+When you’re playing together, let her lead and then join in on whatever catches her attention.
+Point to objects she is watching and name them.
+Respond to your little one’s cues promptly –like identifying if she is hungry or in need of a diaper change.
+It’s important that your baby feels secure so that she is willing to explore her environment.
 Continue reading →

 As we now know, babies’ brains are highly vulnerable especially during the first months of life.

 Opposite as we once thought, every move we make as parents has an impact either positive or negative on our children.
 For so long we have misunderstood how babies develop, and that explains why we have treated baby boys differently.
 Cultures and religions have influenced too on how we educate our children.
-We have developed ideas on how tough we should be with our children and we have been tougher with baby boys, since we believe that if we are too caring or responsive we may spoil our boys.
+We have developed ideas on how tough we should be with our children, and we have been tougher with baby boys, since we believe that, if we are too caring or responsive, we may spoil them.
 However, the truth is that all babies need responsive care and affection to grow physically, emotionally, and mentally healthy.

 However, child prodigies rarely become geniuses who revolutionize the world.
 We assume it’s because they lack competent social or emotional skills to excel, however, the evidence suggests otherwise.
 In fact, less than a quarter of these so “gifted” children suffer from any of this.
 The vast majority of them have perfectly normal social and emotional skills.